lordNuk/exams/notes/cc/ccu4.md

 One reason why the hypervisor is susceptible to risk is because it’s a software program; risk increases as the volume and complexity of application code increases.

-Ideally, software code operating within a defined VM would not be able to communicate or affect code running either on the physical host itself or within a different VM;
+Ideally, software code operating within a defined VM would not be able to communicate or affect code running either on the physical host itself or within a different VM:
 - but several issues, such as bugs in the software, or limitations to the virtualization implementation, may put this isolation at risk.

 Major vulnerabilities inherent in the hypervisor consist of:
 - rogue hypervisor rootkits,
 - external modification to the hypervisor, and
 - VM escape

 - Rogue Hypervisors
     - The hypervisor, therefore, has a great level of control over the system, not only in the VM but also on the host machine.